 Intuniv (generic name: guanfacine) is a once-daily, non-stimulant ADHD medication approved to treat attention deficit hyperactivity disorder (ADHD or ADD) in children ages 6-12, and adolescents.
-Although only studied and approved in children and adolescents, Intuniv is commonly used off-label by all ages.
+Though only studied and approved in children and adolescents, Intuniv is commonly prescribed off-label for use by all ages.

 Intuniv has not been studied in children younger than 6.
 Intuniv does not have a high risk of abuse or dependence.
 It is not a controlled substance.